Threadripper-ops/ConnectFour-GUI-Cpp/README.md

-# Tic Tac Toe
+# Connect 4

-A modern implementation of the classic Tic Tac Toe game using C++ and wxWidgets.
-Features both Player vs Player and Player vs AI modes with an unbeatable AI using the Minimax algorithm.
+A modern implementation of the classic Connect 4 game using C++ and wxWidgets.
+Features both Player vs Player and Player vs AI modes with a sophisticated AI using the Minimax algorithm with Alpha-Beta pruning.

 ## Features

-- 🎮 Two Game Modes:
-  - Player vs Player (PvP)
   - Player vs AI (PvAI)
-- 🤖 Unbeatable AI using Minimax algorithm with Alpha-Beta pruning
+- 🤖 Smart AI using Minimax algorithm with Alpha-Beta pruning
 - 🎯 Score tracking system
 - 🎨 Modern UI with:
-  - Hover effects
+  - Column hover effects
-  - Color-coded moves (X: Green, O: Red)
+  - Color-coded pieces (Player 1: Red, Player 2: Yellow)
-  - Golden highlighting for winning combinations
+  - Flashing animation for winning combinations
   - Clean and intuitive interface
 - 🔄 New Game option with mode selection
 - 📊 Real-time game status display

-## Screenshots
 ## Screenshots

 <p align="center">